OpenDCAI/SciAgent/README.md

 ## TODO 🚀

+All code releases will be made by November 16.

 - [] Release the code of SciAgent framework.

 - [] Release the code of Math Olympiad Worker System.